6vx/playFabSvelte/README.md

         }
     };

+---

+## PlayFab CDN

 > https://blog.playfab.com/blog/playfab-now-serving-javascript-sdk-via-cdn/

 Personally I have a wonky dev experience with the NPM package for this and I use the CDN to pull it in at runtime.
 You do lose all that autocomplete action in the editor though which is kind of frustrating.
 Please contact me if you know how to get sveltekit and playfab to play nice together installed.

+---

+## Project Structure

-> src/lib
+> add src/lib

 I love the lib way of doing things and don't know why it was taken out of the default application.

-I suppose since this is the skeleton template.
-Well, let's put some meat back on them bones, y'hear?
+---

+## Change the titleId

 > TitleId

-Change the title id in src/lib/localStore.js to your titleId.
+Change the titleid to your titleId.

+---

 ## boiler plate components for static svelte site

-I'd like to make this super barebones and allow people (or just myself) to simply swap in their own playFab game ID and get all the functionality of playFab right away.
+I'd like to make this super barebones and allow people (or just myself) to simply swap in their own playFab title ID and get all the functionality of playFab right away.

 I like to build static sites only, I'll be making this with that in mind.
 I use AWS Lambda's in my normal life but I'll try to use the playFab cloudScripts when possible.
 They seem to have a limited funcionality and ...
 Actually now that I think about it...

+---

 ## cloudScript